- Huge Demand for Web-based and Mobile On-Demand Food Delivery System

-Now the craving for delicious food among people has reached an all new level today.
-While earlier whenever anyone desired to treat themselves with their much-loved outside food while sitting at the comfort of their homes, they were required to make an order on phones.
-However, food ordering on phone is now a thing of a past with it being replaced by the way cooler and way advanced option of mobile app ordering.
+While earlier whenever anyone desired to treat themselves with their much-loved outside food while sitting at the comfort of their homes, they were required to make orders on phones.
+However, food ordering on phone is now a thing of the past with it being replaced by the way cooler and the advanced option of mobile app ordering.

 If going by the facts presently there are around 39 US-based private food firms having $5 million or maybe more in funding are putting efforts in following the same business model in order to deliver either cooked meals or some plan to deliver fresh ingredients so they can be used for home cooking.

-Now these newly-setup food enterprises have garnered a lot of appreciation from users and have are also attracting the attention of investors with them enjoying high valuations, still what future hold for this whole food delivery sector, remains unclear in general.
+Now, these newly setup food enterprises have garnered a lot of appreciation from users and have are also attracting the attention of investors with them enjoying high valuations, still what the future holds for this whole food delivery sector, remains unclear in general.

 Full-service On-demand delivery

 This New delivery service seems to fit the pocket of most in the league.
 Like it partners with restaurants which never delivered before, thus expanding the overall availability of food delivery in the market.
-Who knows that in coming future even restaurants delivering food on their own might prefer to rely on these new delivery players as outsourcing logistics tend to be cost effective.
+Who knows that in the coming future even restaurants delivering food on their own might prefer to rely on these new delivery players as outsourcing logistics tend to be cost-effective.

-Hence, it is believed that it is new delivery model that offers the most and tremendous benefits to all the parties involved – such as customers, restaurants, and delivery service startup.
+Hence, it is believed that it is a new delivery model that offers the most and tremendous benefits to all the parties involved? such as customers, restaurants, and delivery service startups.

-In case of customers, the benefits consists of easy selection, convenience and promptness in delivery.
-They can choose from wide ranging cuisines offered by numerous restaurants.
+In the case of customers, the benefits consist of easy selection, convenience, and promptness in delivery.
+They can choose from wide-ranging cuisines offered by numerous restaurants.